Dorothy Hastings: Maid of Honour and masques at court

 She, (or the wife of her brother Francis Hastings, Lord Hastings, Sarah Harington, also known as Lady Hastings), travelled to Scotland in 1603 in the hope of finding favour with Anne of Denmark.
 Her party met the queen ahead of an official group sent to welcome the queen at Berwick upon Tweed.
 Hastings's party consisted of members of the Harington family, including Anne, Lady Harington, her daughter Lucy Russell, Countess of Bedford, Theodosia Noel, Lady Cecil, with Elizabeth Cecil, Lady Hatton.

 She seems to have travelled with the court to the west country and Winchester to avoid the plague in September 1603, and may have danced in the queen's masque, Prince Henry's Welcome at Winchester.
 Before the court returned to London, according to Arbella Stuart, the Spanish ambassador, the Count of Villamediana, organised a dinner for Anne de Rabot, the wife of the French ambassador, Christophe de Harlay, Count of Beaumont.
 Anne de Rabot was asked to invite some English ladies.
 She brought the Countess of Bedford, Lady Penelope Rich, Lady Susan de Vere, and "Lady Dorothy".

 Dorothy was Ceres in The Vision of the Twelve Goddesses a masque by Samuel Daniel performed in the Great Hall of Hampton Court Palace on 8 January 1604.
 She danced in the masque Hymenaei, written by Ben Jonson for the marriage of Robert Devereux, 3rd Earl of Essex, and Lady Frances Howard, daughter of the Earl of Suffolk, performed on their wedding day, 5 January 1606.

 Her clothes were stolen from her chamber at Whitehall Palace in March 1605.
+Henry Goodere was robbed at the same time.
 Dorothy Hastings described herself as a servant of Anne of Denmark, but it is unclear if she was a paid member of the household.
 A "Lady Dorothie" appears in a list of fees and pensions made in 1606, receiving £50 annually.

 James Stewart

 Hastings married James Stewart, a Scottish servant in the king's household and a son of Walter Stewart, 1st Lord Blantyre.
 He died in a duel at Islington on 8 November 1609, fought with Sir George Wharton, who also died.
 A ballad was printed A lamentable ballat of a Combate lately fought near London between Sir James Stewart and Sir George Wharton, Knights who were both slaine at that time.
+King James paid for their burial at Islington.

-The dispute started over a game of cards in the Earl of Essex's chamber in Whitehall, A newsletter described Stewart as "a great minion of the king".
+The dispute had started over a game of cards in the Earl of Essex's chamber in Whitehall, A newsletter described Stewart as "a great minion of the king".
 John Dunbar wrote a Neo-Latin epigram, about the tragedy stressing their equality, published in his Epigrammaton Ioannis Dunbari Megalo-Britanni (London, 1616), IV.
 54.

 The Venetian ambassador Marc' Antonio Correr wrote that King James moved out of London in response to the duel, to avoid any bad feeling against his Scottish courtiers.
 He identified Wharton as a brother of the sister-in-law of Henry Wotton, the English ambassador in Venice.
 (Margaret Wharton was the wife of Edward Wotton, 1st Baron Wotton).